 Research so far on this course ...

-To learn more about stress and anxiety, please click here.
+To learn more about chronic pain, please click here.

 Who is the course suitable for?

 With endometriosis diagnosed by a medical doctor or medical specialist

 With chronic pain associated with the endometriosis, with the pain managed by a medical doctor

 With pain that is impacting their emotional wellbeing, day-to-day activities and overall quality of life